Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.0j New beta release

--  Fixed issue where playlists wouldn't load comnpletely if there was an invalid file in Mezzmo.
+-  Fixed issue where playlists wouldn't load completely if there was an invalid file in Mezzmo.
 Invalid files will now be skipped and not displayed in Kodi nor will they be inserted into the Kodi database.
 A popup dialog will alert on invalid files.